 httpis the same named destination as the input of

-- The applications have the same message broker connection properties
+- The applications have the same message broker connection properties.

-- A unique consumer group is defined
+- A unique consumer group is defined.

-In order to use an application in Data Flow, you must first register it.
+To use an application in Data Flow, you must first register it.
 Stream Processing with Data Flow explains how to register an individual application.
 This can be one of the pre-packaged applications or a custom application.